 IoT technologies are causing a new awakening in the form of a new industrial revolution (Industry 4.0).
-The Internet of Things in its simplest form enables three things: asset digitalization, data collection from assets, and gain control of assets.
-The most important use of IoT in smart grid has been smart metering and advanced metering infrastructure (AMI).
-AMI is an integrated system of smart meters, communication network, and data management systems, which enables two-way communication between utilities and consumers.
-Another important use of IoT is in smart street lighting systems, a promising technology that helps in reducing the energy consumption and the cost of operation.
+The Internet of Things in its simplest form enables three things: asset digitalization, data collection from assets, and control of assets.
+The most important use of IoT in smart grid has been in smart metering and advanced metering infrastructure (AMI).
+AMI is an integrated system of smart meters, communication networks, and data management systems, which enables two-way communication between utilities and consumers.
+Another important use of IoT is in smart street lighting systems, a promising technology that helps in reducing energy consumption and the cost of operations.

 Artificial Intelligence (AI) enabled by big data technologies, predictive analysis and machine learning can help power utilities to gather a large amount of data and then train the system to predict and respond to power outages.
 The most important usage of AI based on analytics is in Assets Management Systems which monitors the health of power infrastructure and can create predictive maintenance schedules.

 Cloud-based technologies such as Virtual Power Plants integrate several small-scale and large power producers and consumers via a power exchange to provide a reliable overall power supply making the system flexible and reliable.

 Energy Storage Systems